michaelkari/COE318-Lab-1/README.md

 # COE318-Lab-1
-A Resistor models an ideal resistor that obeys Ohm's Law.
+A Program that models an ideal resistor obeying Ohm's Law.